Frequently Asked Questions for the Ph.D. in Multicultural Women's and Gender Studies

 A. The proposed program requires a minimum of 90 semester credit hours beyond the baccalaureate degree.
-Up to 42 semester credit hours from a pervious master's degree will count toward the degree plan if approved by the student's advisory committee.
+Up to 42 semester credit hours from a previous master's degree will count toward the degree plan if approved by the student's advisory committee.
 The program can be completed in a minimum of four years.

 Q. What kinds of teaching opportunities will doctoral students receive?

-A. Full-time doctoral students will receive opportunities to teach undergraduate courses in Women's Studies that are offered for the University's Multicultural-Women's Studies core curriculum requirement.
+A. Full-time doctoral students will receive opportunities to teach undergraduate courses in Multicultural Women's and Gender Studies that are offered for the University's Multicultural-Women's Studies core curriculum requirement.
 These courses will include "Gender and Social Change," "U.S. Women of Colors," and "Feminist Theories," among others.
 We are committed to mentoring our doctoral students and assisting them in becoming effective educators!

 Q. What are the costs of attending TWU?

 A. Tuition and fees are listed on the Web site for the Bursar/Cashier.
 Out-of-state students receiving a TWU scholarship of at least $1,000 or a half-time graduate assistantship (.50 FTE) will qualify for in-state tuition rates, which is a considerable savings.
 Information about financial aid can be found through the TWU Office of Financial Aid.

 Q. Where is Texas Woman’s University?